ellysh/bash-programming-from-scratch/manuscript/answers.md

 find / -name "*.txt" -exec wc -l {} +
 ```

 The problem happens because of the error message that Figure 2-17 shows.
-The `find` utility passes the message to the `wc` input.
+The `find` utility passes its error message to the `wc` input.
 The `wc` utility treats each word it receives as a file path.
 The error message is not a path.
 Therefore, `wc` fails.

 ##### Exercise 2-4.
 Searching for files with the `grep` utility

 Look for information about application licenses in the `/usr/share/doc` system path.
 It contains documentation for all installed software.

-If the program has the [GNU General Public License](https://en.wikipedia.org/wiki/GNU_General_Public_License), its documentation contains the "General Public License" line.
-The following command searches such documents:
+If the program has the [GNU General Public License](https://en.wikipedia.org/wiki/GNU_General_Public_License), its documentation contains the "General Public License" phrase.
+The following command searches this phrase in all documents:
 {line-numbers: false, format: Bash}
 ```
 grep -Rl "General Public License" /usr/share/doc
 ```

-You also should check the files in the `/usr/share/licenses` path.
-Here is the command for doing that:
+The `/usr/share/licenses` path is the place where you can find license information for all installed software.
+You can search the "General Public License" phrase there with the following command:
 {line-numbers: false, format: Bash}
 ```
 grep -Rl "General Public License" /usr/share/licenses
 ```

 The MSYS2 environment has two extra paths for installing programs: `/mingw32` and `/mingw64`.
 They do not match the POSIX standard.
-The following commands check documents in these paths:
+The following `grep` calls check these paths:
 {line-numbers: true, format: Bash}
 ```
 grep -Rl "General Public License" /mingw32/share/doc grep -Rl "General Public License" /mingw64/share
 ```

 You can find applications with other licenses than GNU General Public License.
-This is the list of licenses and possible lines for searching:
+Here is the list of licenses and corresponding phrases for searching:

 * MIT - "MIT license"
 * Apache - "Apache license"